Need a Roof Inspection?📞Call (806) 622-6041

 Permian Basin Installation Enhancements

-• Industrial-grade fastening: Corrosion-resistant fasteners handle chemical exposure and extreme wind loads
+• Industrial-grade fastening: Corrosion-resistant stainless or coated fasteners rated to UL 580 wind-uplift performance handle chemical exposure and 70+ mph gusts

-• Chemical-barrier underlayment: Synthetic materials resist oil field chemical penetration
+• Chemical-barrier underlayment: Synthetic self-adhered membranes resist oil field hydrocarbon and produced-water penetration

-• Enhanced edge protection: Additional sealing and mechanical fastening for industrial debris resistance
+• Enhanced edge protection: Additional sealing plus mechanical fastening at eaves, ridges, and rakes to withstand wind-borne pipe and debris impacts

-• Thermal expansion joints: Accommodate extreme temperature cycling from industrial heat sources
+• Thermal expansion joints: Detailing that accommodates the extreme cycling that comes with flare-stack and processing-plant heat sources next door

-Comprehensive FAQs - Midland Permian Basin Wind Damage
+How Does Comprehensive FAQs - Midland Permian Basin Wind Damage Affect Your Roof?

 Ready to Get Started?